sass/sass/doc-src/SASS_CHANGELOG.md

 * Improved edge-case parsing of special-syntax functions like `calc()` and `expression()`.

+* Fixed a bug when using `--update` with absolute paths on Windows.

 ## 3.3.13 (31 July 2014)

 * Fixed a bug on ruby 2.0 where watching several folders was broken.